rlucioni/jekyll-site/_posts/2013-12-11-executive-evolution.md

 ### <a name="defining-success"></a> Defining Success ###

-> The office of the president is so staggeringly complicated that nobody can, by conventional measurement, be "a good president."
+> "The office of the president is so staggeringly complicated that nobody can, by conventional measurement, be 'a good president.'"
 >
 > \- William F. Buckley, founder of *National Review*